A linear linear lambda-calculus: Introduction

 The name of linear logic \cite{Girard87} suggests that this logic has some relation with the algebraic notion of linearity.
 A common account of this relation is that a proof of a linear implication between two propositions $A$ and $B$ should not be any function mapping proofs of $A$ to proofs of $B$, but a linear one.
 This idea has been fruitfully exploited to build models of linear logic (for example \cite{Blute96,Girard99,Ehrhard02}), but it seems difficult to even formulate it within the proof language itself.
 Indeed, expressing the properties $f(u + v) = f(u) + f(v)$ and $f(a. u) = a. f(u)$ requires an addition and a multiplication by a scalar, that are usually not present in proof languages.

-The situation has changed with quantum programming languages \cite{AltenkirchGrattageLICS05,SelingerValironMSCS06,ZorziMSCS16,Lineal,ZXBook17,LambdaS,DiazcaroGuillermoMiquelValironLICS19} and the algebraic $\lambda$-calculus \cite{Vaux2009}, that mix some usual constructions of programming languages with algebraic operations.
-More specifically, several extensions of the lambda-calculus, or of a language of proof-terms, with addition and multiplication by a scalar have been proposed \cite{Lineal,Vaux2009,odot}.
+The situation has changed with quantum programming languages and the algebraic $\lambda$-calculus, that mix some usual constructions of programming languages with algebraic operations.

-In this paper, we investigate an extension of linear logic with addition and multiplication by a scalar, the ${\mathcal L}^{\mathcal S}$-logic (where $\mathcal S$ denotes the field of scalars used), and we prove a linearity theorem: if $f$ is a proof of an implication between two propositions of some specific form, then $f(u + v) = f(u) + f(v)$ and $f(a. u) = a. f(u)$.
+In this paper, we construct a minimal extension of the proof language for intuitionistic multiplicative additive linear logic with addition and multiplication by a scalar, the ${\mathcal L}^{\mathcal S}$-calculus (where $\mathcal S$ denotes the semi-ring of scalars used), and we prove that the proof language of this logic expresses linear maps only: if $f$ is a proof of an implication between two propositions, then $f(u + v) = f(u) + f(v)$ and $f(a. u) = a. f(u)$.

-This work is part of a wider research program that aims at determining in which way propositional logic must be extended or restricted, so that its proof language becomes a quantum programming language.
-There are two main issues in the design of a quantum programming language: the first is to take into account the linearity of the unitary operators and, for instance, avoid cloning, and the second is to express the information-erasure, non-reversibility, and non-determinism of the measurement.
-In \cite{odot}, we addressed the question of the measurement.
-In this paper, we address that of linearity.